 The goal of an audit is for the CPA to obtain reasonable, but not absolute, assurance that financial statements are fairly presented in accordance with the relevant accounting rules.

 In an audit, the accountant will gain an understanding of internal controls, evaluate the risk of major fraud, test those places where there is a significant risk of major fraud, and perform testing as considered necessary for the significant components of the financial statements.
-A few examples of the type of testing involved would be confirming the amounts on deposit in banks, testing the cost of equipment, confirming with donors the amount of recorded contributions, and reviewing the supporting documentation for a number of disbursements.
+A few examples of the type of testing involved might be confirming the amounts on deposit in banks, testing the cost of equipment, confirming with donors the amount of recorded contributions, or reviewing the supporting documentation for a number of disbursements.

 There is a body of knowledge, called generally accepted auditing standards, that outlines the necessary work in an audit.
 The exact tests necessary are determined by the accountant based on his or her professional judgment.